Herschel Walker: Relationships and children

 Walker married Cindy DeAngelis Grossman, whom he met in college, in 1983.
-They have a son, Christian, a social media influencer who went viral for his conservative rants.
-After 19 years of marriage, Walker and Grossman divorced in 2002.
+They have a son, Christian, a social media influencer After 19 years of marriage, Walker and Grossman divorced in 2002.
 Julie Blanchard in 2012 said that she was Walker's fiancée; Walker married Blanchard in 2021.

 Walker has two additional sons and a daughter whom he did not publicly acknowledge before his 2022 US Senate campaign; he did so in June 2022, one day after The Daily Beast reported on one of his additional sons.
 Walker said that month, during a conference, that he "never denied" having four children.
 The Daily Beast later reported that Walker had lied to his 2022 Senate campaign about how many children he had, while The Atlanta Journal-Constitution reported "allies to Walker" stating that Walker had not been honest about how many children he had.
 Walker said that he did not publicly acknowledge his children to prevent exposing them to unwanted attention, and criticized the claim that "I hide my children because I don't discuss them with reporters to win a campaign".
 Earlier during his Senate campaigning, Walker repeatedly discussed his relationship with eldest son Christian.

 Prior to publicly acknowledging his other children, in a 2020 interview, Walker said that fatherless households were a "major, major problem" in African-American communities.
 In October 2022, Walker's adult son Christian criticized Walker, stating, "my favorite issue to talk about is father absence.
 Surprise!
 Because it affected me. ...
 He has four kids, four different women.
 Wasn't in the house raising one of them.
 He was out having sex with other women."
 Also in October 2022, the mother of another of Walker's sons (born in 2012), said that Walker had seen his son "maybe ... three times", with Walker's parenting contributions mostly being court-ordered child support and sporadic gifts, while suggesting that the gifts were actually from Walker's fiancée/wife Julie Blanchard, and not from him.